zarf-dev/zarf/docs/4-user-guide/1-the-zarf-cli/100-cli-commands/zarf_tools_get-creds.md

 ## Synopsis

 Display a Table of credentials for deployed components.
-Pass a component name to get a single credential. i.e. 'zarf tools get-creds registry'
+Pass a component name to get a single credential. i.e. `zarf tools get-creds registry`

 ``` bash
 zarf tools get-creds [flags]